Using Machine-Learning Prediction to Forecast the Flu Season

 The actual result was a 5 percent peak during the second week of February.

-The arrival of machine-learning technology to forecast the influenza is a timely development, given the severity of the current flu season.
+The arrival of machine-learning technology to forecast influenza is a timely development, given the severity of the current flu season.

 This year’s flu outbreak is considered one of the worst in recent years, with 126,117 confirmed cases in the U.S., according to Dr. Anthony Fauci, director of the US National Institute of Allergy and Infectious Diseases.
 The total number of pediatric flu-related deaths has amounted to 53 for the season, according to the CDC.